 NOTE: Before actually applying this tutorial, make sure you have enabled the Remote Desktop Connection on the Windows computer to which you will be connecting.
-To learn how to do this in Windows 7, check out Enabling Remote Desktop Connections in Windows 7.
+To learn how to do this in Windows 7, check out How to Enable Remote Desktop Connections in Windows 7 & Windows 8.

 Configuring Remote Desktop Connection

 Launch the Remote Desktop Connection client by clicking Start and navigating to Accessories, where you’ll find the Remote Desktop Connection icon.